 It’s estimated that over 90% of Americans consume caffeine daily, between coffee, soda, tea, energy drinks and more.
 And while coffee does help give us energy and coffee and tea do have potential health benefits, it can also contribute significantly to insomnia.

 The effects of caffeine last around six hours, but it can take up to 12 hours to fully be processed by the body.
 Sensitivity varies too.
 Some people can drink an evening espresso and snooze just fine, while for others even having caffeine at lunch could still leave a buzz.
 If you find yourself feeling wired come bedtime, try scaling your caffeine use back and switch to non-caffeinated drinks by lunchtime.

 25. Get Your Water in Earlier

-Sipping plenty of plain, pure water was linked with healthier sleep in a large survey of diet and habits, and staying hydrated is undeniably good.
+Sipping plenty of plain, pure water was linked with healthier sleep in aof diet and habits, and staying hydrated is undeniably good.
 But, try to get more of your water requirements met earlier in the day, especially if you find yourself getting out bed often to use the bathroom.

 26. Keep Naps Short

 Naps have quite a few benefits, from boosting alertness and learning to lowering stress.
 But there are a two important keys to napping successfully: keep naps short and time them right.

 Naps should be less than 30 minutes so that they don’t cause grogginess.
 The best time to nap is around your natural midday energy dip, usually around 1-3 PM.
 Napping any later or for a long time could affect nighttime sleep and is generally not recommended by sleep experts for those who struggle with insomnia.